Kwame-Baffoe/React-Dashboard/README.md

 This project is  a simple React JS Bank application that uses ShadCN-UI, a Chinese UI library to design.
 This is the first project of the kind to exist on the internet!

-## AWhat to Know!
+## What to Know!

-In the project directory, you can run:
+All the shadcn UI arfe written in typescritps and JSX - Pay afttnetion to the codes in the readme

 ### `npm start`